 There will always be a way to charge camera batteries and laptops.
 Most of the time this will be done in your tent but for mobile camps, there is often a central charging station in the camp dining area, and it is often restricted by generator times.
 Flexibility and 'to be prepared' is key when photographing in Africa, and I suggest you definitely bring additional spare camera batteries and make sure you have a long-lasting laptop battery.
 A simple solution is also to bring lots of big memory cards.

 Remember to bring your international adapter (the camps don't always have these).
-In East Africa the plugs are UK style (3 square pins) and South Africa and Botswana have a strange large round three-pin configuration so a round two-pin adapter that converts to your charger type is best.
+In East Africa the plugs are UK style (3 square pins) and South Africa and Botswana have a strange large round three-pin configuration.

 How does seating on the safari work?

 For my safaris I only have 3 photographers per vehicle (unless otherwise specified) and what we do is each photographer sits on the left-hand side of the vehicle.
 This way I can line you all up easily and quickly for that award winning shot.
 Having your own row means you can also shoot out the right as there will be times when it is impossible to position the left-hand side of the truck to face the action.
 To keep it fair, we change seats for every safari drive and by moving one seat forward each time, you will get to shoot in each seat.
 When you get to the front, you then start at the back again.
 This way no one feels like they are always in the worst seat.

 I sit in front with the driver guide to direct him.
 For detailed reasons as to why I sit in front, please see my FAQ page 1.